bglen/bglen.github.io/_posts/2018-09-06-building-a-battery.md

 ---
 layout: post
 title: How to Build a Safe Li-ion Battery
+author: Brian Glen
 ---

 The specifications of the electrike bike have been finalized!
 I'll post more details soon, but a quick overview: